Natural Solid Perfume Recipe

 The photo shows the solid perfume packaged in small jars sold by From Nature With Love.
 Alternatively, the perfume can be packaged in tiny glass or plastic jars or tins.
 Refer to AromaWeb's Aromatherapy and Essential Oil Bottles/Packaging Directory for suppliers and sources of aromatherapy packaging.

 Dab a small amount of perfume onto your neck, behind your ears or on your wrists.
-If you included any phototoxic essential oils, avoiding applying the perfume to areas that will be exposed to sunlight.
+Immediately discontinue use if you experience any discomfort or irritation.

-Avoid storing your perfume in excessively hot environments as it may melt, leak and/or alter the aroma of the perfume.
+Avoid storing your perfume in excessively hot environments as it may melt, leak, shorten the shelf life and/or alter the aroma of the perfume.

 These recipes are offered for educational purposes only.
 Before using any essential oil, carefully read AromaWeb's Essential Oil Safety Information page.
 For in-depth information on oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.
 Do not take any oils internally and do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin without advanced essential oil knowledge or consultation from a qualified aromatherapy practitioner.
 For general dilution information, read AromaWeb's Guide to Diluting Essential Oils.
 If you are pregnant, epileptic, have liver damage, have cancer, or have any other medical problem, use oils only under the proper guidance of a qualified aromatherapy practitioner.
 Use extreme caution when using oils with children and consult a qualified aromatherapy practitioner before using oils with children, the elderly, if you have medical issues or are taking medications.